Sigura/livecoding-js/README.md

 * You need to be able to pass credentials to both the webpage and the API.
 * In any case you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.

-_NOTE: Please keep in mind that this is the project that will be used to evaluate your skills.
-The project will be evaluated as if you are delivering it to a customer.
-We expect you to make sure that the app is fully functional and doesn’t have any obvious missing pieces.
-The deadline for the project is 2 weeks from today._

 ## configs

 ### server port